giliannereyes/idatt2003-portfolio-2025-group11/README.md

     - Select **Monopoly** on the Game Selection View.
     - Choose the numbers of players and their name and colour.
 To save the player configuration for later, choose "Save Player Configuration to CSV".
 Then click "Register Player Configuration".
     - Choose one of the default board modes, Small or Large board (Easy, Medium, or Hard for **Snakes and Ladders**).
-    - Press "Start Game" to start playing with the customised player configuration.
+    - Press "Start Game" to start playing with the customised configuration.

 ---